netdata/netdata/README.md

 - `http://agent.ip:19999/v1/`, the latest open-source single-node UI, GPLv3+.
 - `http://agent.ip:19999/v2/`, a snapshot of the latest Netdata Cloud UI as it was at the time the agent was released, licensed to be distributed with Netdata Agents under [NCUL1](/src/web/gui/v2/LICENSE.md).

 When you access a Netdata Agent via `http://agent.ip:19999/` a splash screen attempts to use the latest live version of Netdata Cloud UI (downloaded from Cloudflare).
-This only happens when the web browser has internet connectivity and Netdata Cloud is not disabled at the agent configuration.
+This only happens when the web browser has internet connectivity.
 Otherwise, it falls back to `http://agent.ip:19999/v2/`.

 The Netdata Cloud UI is not open-source.
 But we thought that it is to the benefit of the community to allow everyone to use it directly with Netdata Agents, for free, even if Netdata Cloud is not used.